Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 At the bottom, the neppy pants bring relaxation thanks to their carrot cut and texture thanks to their speckling.
 Finally, the brown desert boots simply finish the outfit.

-All is said !
-Personally, I really like the “speckle” of the wool of the coat which echoes that of the pants.
+That says it all!
+Personally, I really like the "speckled" pattern of the wool on the coat, which echoes that of the pants.

-Coat, cardigan , shirt , t-shirt and BonneGueule pants , Velasca shoes.
+Coat, cardigan , shirt , t-shirt and pants by BonneGueule, Velasca shoes.

 With a green sweater and beige chinos

-Obviously, with a gray coat, you shouldn't hesitate to wear color underneath, like a green sweater and chinos with a warm color.
+Obviously, with a gray coat, you should not hesitate to wear color underneath, like a green sweater and chinos in a warm color.

-It's an outfit that reproduces exactly the same colors as its environment!
+It's an outfit that reproduces exactly the same colors as its surroundings!

-The chinos recall the colors of dried ferns, the green of the sweater that of grass, and the grays of the coat, scarf and hat echo the hues of rocks and clouds.
+The chinos recall the colours of dried ferns, the green of the sweater that of the grass, and the greys of the coat, scarf and hat echo the hues of the rocks and clouds.

-Hat, scarf , coat, sweater, chinos and BonneGueule boots .
+BonneGueule hat, scarf , coat, sweater, chinos and boots .

-Three different grays: this photo, in addition to making you want to go for walks in the fresh air, clearly shows how it is possible to create a visually rich outfit with gray palettes.
+Three different grays: this photo, in addition to making you want to go for walks in the great outdoors, shows how it is possible to create a visually rich outfit with gray palettes.

 With a western shirt and Maharishi pants